Major Markus ‘Siege’ Brisbane

 - Ironclad and Ol' Rowdy - you want your Breach shots and blows to be telling, so you want to hit the enemy in the first place.
 Nothing is easier, if these jacks knocked your target down with Tremor before.
 The Avenger can also knock down at range, though its speed can be an issue.

 - Defender – Boosting both the attack and damage roll on Brisbane's feat turn can inflict insane amounts of damage to even particularly tough 'casters such as The Butcher or Terminus, and knocks out more than 2 damage column of a Khador heavy on average.

 - Stormwall and Hurricane - both sport deadly, long range weaponry, something that can make the most out of the feat.
 They are also resilient enough to stay alive, until Brisbane drops Breach.
 The Hurricane is suitable for Rift arcing too.

-- Triumph - his character jack, which gets boosted attacks due to his bond.
-Its out of activation shot can soften up targets before feat (and the damage is still boosted), while the power-up focus can be spent on boosting the damage roll.
+- Triumph - his character jack, which gets boosted attack damage rolls due to his bond.
+Its out of activation shot can soften up targets before feat (and the damage is still boosted), while the power-up focus can be spent on boosting the attack roll.
 Shield guard is a nice addition, and its amended price makes it nearly auto-include.

 - ATGM – Ground Pounder requires LOS, so they can knock away/off targets from Brisbane's path.
 Their UA is also ideal for marshalling jacks with Snipe bullets, and can occasionally help you out with stealth hunting.